famaouzi/DataCamp-Projects/README.md

-# DataCamp-Projects
+# DataScience-Projects
-This is DataCamp projects I've completed.
+This is several Data Science projects I've completed.